Chapter 19 : Love rule #18

 “There’s an open-door policy in this ward, Miss Weasley.
 Given the nature of the illness and the… unstable minds it affects, it’s in the interest of everyone’s safety.
 On that note, I’ll take your wand thank you.”

 “My wand?”
-I gasped, standing up and crossing my arms.
+I gasped, standing up and clutching the piece of wood to my best.
 What would I be without my wand?
 “What for?”

 “For everyone’s safely, of course,” he said, advancing with an outstretched hand.